Collect Your Family History

 The first thing every woman should do is assess her risk and discuss her results with her healthcare provider.
 If you learn that you are at an increased risk for breast and ovarian cancer, you should explore genetic counseling and testing.
 If you already have breast or ovarian cancer, learning that it is hereditary can also help you and your doctors choose the best treatment plan and follow-up care for you, and can inform family members of their potential risks.

-You can also take advantage of our Ask a Genetic Counselor resource and feel free to ask any questions you may have!
+You can also take advantage of our Ask a Genetic Counselor resource to ask any questions you may have!